-As part of our Electric Nation - PoweredUp, we are now developing and trialling on-street charging network infrastructure solutions and large-scale V2G solutions.
-DC Share, one of our current NIC projects is going to trial a new way of powering EV chargers from four linked substations using direct current.
+As part of our Electric Nation - PoweredUp project, we are now developing and trialling on-street charging network infrastructure solutions and large scale V2G solutions.

-Decarbonisation and Net Zero, Heat, Transport, Data, Communities and Consumer Vulnerability.
+Decarbonisation and net zero, heat, transport, data, communities and consumer vulnerability.
 These are our priority areas.

-Our innovation work aims to enable us facilitate the low carbon transition.
+Our innovation work aims to enable us to facilitate the low carbon transition.

-We are transforming our network so that it can support the electirfication of heat and transport while remaining safe and reliable.
+We are transforming our network so that it can support the electrification of heat and transport while remaining safe and reliable.

-Our Focus and Priorities
+Our focus and priorities